Who is a member?

 District 2: Essex and Middlesex counties

-District 3: Bristol, Norfolk and Suffolk counties
+District 3: Bristol and Norfolk counties

 District 4: Barnstable, Dukes, Nantucket and Plymouth counties